ni/ams-power-supply-plugin-template/patools-integration/PAtools Integration README.md

     4.3 In the "NI_RMX412X_Version" Variables group (NI_RMX412X_system/version)
         * NI_RMX412x_Version: 1.0.0 (enter a version you would like to start with, 1.0.0 is an example here)

-    4.4 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the information when you created that module, who did create it and which template version you used, e.g. like that:
+    4.4 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the information when you created that module, who did create it (in the example it is "BTO") and which template version you used, e.g. like that:

     ![Version](../docs/img/version.png)

-    Note: When you adapt the module later you can increase the version and add also information here.
+    Note: When you adapt the module later, you can increase the version and add also information here.

     4.5 In the Initialization of Variables group "NI_RMX412X_Config":